-Normal or log-normal population distributions have often been used for engineering design, but they may not be appropriate for geotechnical design.
+With sufficient data, several common population statistics can be calculated, such as the mean and standard deviation.
+Statistical analyses often use these values and assume normal or log-normal population distributions, which may not adequately characterize the soil test data.
 For a normal distribution the minimum and maximum limits are negative and positive infinity, respectively.
 The log-normal distribution uses limits of zero and positive infinity.
 In either case, these limits are unrealistic and often impractical.
 With the more versatile Beta distribution (of which the normal distribution is a specific subset) the engineer chooses the minimum and maximum limits.
 In our analyses we evaluated both 3 and 5 standard deviations from the mean as the minimum and maximum limits.
-Because there was little difference in those results, we concur with the recommendation by Harr (1977) and Duncan (2000) to use minimum and maximum limits of 3 standard deviations away from the mean.
+Because there was little difference in the results, we concur with the recommendation by Harr (1977) to use minimum and maximum limits of 3 standard deviations away from the mean.

 Steep and narrow Beta probability curves (with low standard deviations) describe homogeneous soil conditions, and flatter curves indicate imprecise or heterogeneous conditions.
-The following examples illustrate the evaluation of project risk for slope stability, ground improvement, vertical pile capacity, and settlement.
+The following examples illustrate the evaluation of project risk for slope stability, vertical pile capacity, and settlement.

-5 SLOPE STABILITY ANALYSIS/OTHER FACTOR OF SAFETY DESIGN APPROACHES
+5 SLOPE STABILITY ANALYSIS

 Many local and national codes specify a minimum factor of safety for earthen slopes.
-These specifications are often overly generalized and somewhat arbitrary because they seldom consider the homogeneity of the subsurface conditions or the consequences of failure.
+These specifications seldom consider the homogeneity of the subsurface conditions or the consequences of failure.
 The owner does not want to buy excess land to have overly conservative slopes nor does he want to have an expensive repair later.
 The Beta probability distribution allows engineers to consider the above conditions in their analyses.
 The area under the probability curve with a factor of safety less than 1.0 defines the probability of failure.
+Because the total area under the probability curve must equal 1.0, the probability of success equals 1.0 minus the probability of failure.
 Homogeneous subsurface conditions, with low uncertainty (standard deviation), will result in a sharply peaked and narrow Beta distribution curve at a given probability of success, with an average factor of safety slightly more than 1.0.
 Conversely, a heterogeneous subsurface, with high uncertainty, will result in a flat and wide Beta curve, with an average factor of safety much higher than 1.0 to achieve the same probability of success.

-Parametric analyses were performed with the Beta probability distribution for various factors of safety and standard deviations, choosing the minimum and maximum limits for the distribution as the average value +3 or +5 standard deviations.
-Figure 1 shows representative Beta distribution curves for the probability of success of 95% with limits equal to +3 standard deviations from the average value.
+We performed parametric analyses with the Beta probability distribution for various factors of safety and standard deviations, choosing the minimum and maximum limits for the distribution as the average value ± 3 or ± 5 standard deviations.
+Figure 1 shows representative Beta distribution curves for the probability of success of 95% with limits equal to ± 3 standard deviations from the average value.
 Figure 2 shows the variation of the Beta value at the average safety factor for a range of safety factors and success probabilities.
-Figures 3 and 4, for Beta limits of +3 and +5 standard deviations respectively, show a nearly linear relationship between the average factor of safety and the standard deviation for a given success probability.
+Figures 3 and 4, for Beta limits of ± 3 and ± 5 standard deviations respectively, show a nearly linear relationship between the average factor of safety and the standard deviation for a given success probability.
 The y-intercept was 1.00 and the coefficient of correlation was greater than 0.998.
 As the limit of standard deviation approaches zero, the beta curve becomes narrower and steeper, which results in the average factor of safety approaching 1.00.